flack/poser/README.md

 to call CLI tools, you still have to type the entire path or create a symlink to a directory in your `PATH` manually.

-globposer does that for you: It automatically symlinks the bin files of installed packages into `/usr/local/bin`.
+poser does that for you: It automatically symlinks the bin files of installed packages into `/usr/local/bin`.
 This means command-line utilities of Composer packages will be available in the shell the same way PEAR packages were.